Create a card

 Seed with three starter notes

 The manager or two peers post first with short anecdotes.
 A blank page freezes people; three readable notes set the tone (sincere, funny, or formal).
+Seeds must be authentic—not generic placeholders.
+One project memory or one work habit is enough.

 Micro-prompts in the brief